arahi7860/-python-oop/readme.md

 ### Inheritance

-Classes can inherit data members and member functions (formal names for "properties" and "methods") from other classes, allowing us to extend these attributes while maintaining the flexibility to overwrite them as needed.
+Classes can inherit properties and methods from other classes, allowing us to extend these attributes while maintaining the flexibility to overwrite them as needed.

-## Code along
+## I Do: A Simple Python Class

-Create a new folder in your `sandbox` called `python-oop`.
+I'm going to create a new directory in my `sandbox` called `python-oop` and create an `oop.py` file inside that new directory.

-Inside that folder create a file called `oop.py`.
-We'll use this file for writing sample code in this lesson.

-## OOP Syntax: JavaScript vs. Python (5 min / 0:10)
+### OOP Syntax: JavaScript vs. Python

 In JavaScript, we could write this class: